MaceChettiyadan/Y11Notes/Economics/4. Market Efficiency/Powerpoint - Market Efficiency.md

 ##### Discuss how over and underproduction in a market can create deadweight loss
 - **Deadweight loss** is a loss in total surplus that is avoidable #testanswer
 	- The situations we have to deal with are where price is *above* and *below* the equilibrium
-	- A diagram; it is important to note that $PS$ is not a triangle, but instead the area above the supply curve below P1 ![[TSPGreaterthanE.svg]]
+	- A diagram for *above*; it is important to note that $PS$ is not a triangle, but instead the area above the supply curve below P1 ![[TSPGreaterthanE.svg]]